Foods You Should Avoid After a Professional Teeth Cleaning

 It’s important to let your entire jaw, not just your teeth, rest and heal after professional teeth cleaning.
 This means avoiding oversized foods that your teeth must work harder to bite and chew through, like large sandwiches, cheeseburgers, hot dogs, and whole apples.
 Instead, stick to smaller foods or cut larger foods into small bites to avoid overworking your jaw.

-Very Hot or Very Cold Food
+Very Hot or Very Cold Foods That Can Irritate Sensitive Teeth

 Since your teeth are likely to be more sensitive right after a professional teeth cleaning, extreme temperatures are not a good idea.
 As such, you should avoid frozen foods like ice cream, popsicles, and frozen fruit.